When we were boys

 restless memory flashed him back,

-inquiring, eager to fill that void.
+eager to fill that void.

-He is no longer with us,
+He is no longer with us

-but he is etched in memory
+is etched though in memory

 as one who had lived among us: